- What’s new for people with, or at risk of, HSP?

 Tests for discovery/detection of a mutation

 This is the first step in determining the cause of the disorder in a family.
 It is conducted via a blood sample of a single, family representative with the disease.
-The test will detect the mutation and establish the aberrant coding sequence and type of mutation.
+The purpose of the test is to detect the particular HSP mutation by discovering the aberrant coding sequence and type of mutation.

-The clinical geneticist or neurologist will nominate the gene(s) for which a test is to be conducted based on the type of HSP the patient appears to have, family history and their knowledge of the prevalence of each gene (SPG4 is the most prevalent — around 40% of all HSP).
+The clinical geneticist or neurologist will nominate the type of test to be conducted based on factors such as the type of HSP the patient may appear to have, family history and prevalence of different HSP genes (SPG4 is the most prevalent — around 40% of all HSP).

-If the gene test is found to be negative for a given mutation, the doctor and patient will consider the diagnostic issue again and may nominate the next most likely gene and so on until the mutation is found.
+If the genetic testing does not establish an HSP mutation, then further consideration of the issue of diagnosis between the patient, the genetic counsellor and the medical practitioner will take place.
 Often families share in meeting the costs of mutation detection because the information is of benefit to all sections of the family.
 Screening of the rest of the family is a lot cheaper than initial testing.

 What is screening and how is it different from testing?